For Coptic Church, changes, questions after priest ouster

-For 17 years, Sally Zakhari said she told priests and leaders in the Coptic Orthodox Church her childhood nightmare — how a Coptic priest visiting from Egypt sexually abused her at her Florida home during what was supposed to be her first confession.
+Sally Zakhari said that for 17 years, she told priests and leaders in the Coptic Orthodox Church how a Coptic priest sexually abused her at her Florida home during what was supposed to be her first confession.

+Still, she watched the priest — Reweis Aziz Khalil — continue serving at Coptic churches.

 In announcing the move, Khalil’s Minya and Abu Qurqas diocese in Egypt mentioned undated complaints by congregants in Egypt as well as from the United States and Canada.
 A papal decree said disciplinary action had been taken against Khalil in the past for “his repeated infringements.”
 Neither statement specified the nature of the complaints or “infringements.”